 DENTAL

-Learn about soda/pop and caffeine effects on tooth enamel as well as oral piercings/systemic contraindications for overall oral health.
-Participate in a general dental Q & A discussion.
+Participants learn about soda and caffeine effects on tooth enamel, as well as oral piercings and systemic contraindications for overall oral health.
+A general dental Q & A discussion is provided.

 Duration: 30 -60 minutes